mui/mui-x/README.md

 ## Contributing

-Read our [contributing guide](/CONTRIBUTING.md) to learn about our development process, how to propose bugfixes and improvements, and how to build and test your changes to Material-UI.
+Read the [contributing guide](/CONTRIBUTING.md) to learn about our development process, how to propose bugfixes and improvements, and how to build and test your changes to Material-UI X.

 Notice that contributions go far beyond pull requests and commits.
 Although we love giving you the opportunity to put your stamp on Material-UI, we also are thrilled to receive a variety of [other contributions](https://material-ui.com/getting-started/faq/#material-ui-is-awesome-how-can-i-support-the-project).